 - Check the timing chain.
 If it’s out of alignment, inspect the tensioners.
 A damaged tensioner is often the cause of a misaligned timing chain.
 Replace the chain if it’s stretched or damaged.
 Otherwise, ensure it’s properly aligned, then test drive your vehicle.
 Recheck its position once the engine has cooled to verify it’s staying in place.

 - Inspect your oil, verifying it’s the correct viscosity and quality for your engine.
 If it’s incorrect, replace the oil filter, flush your system, and then put in new oil.

 - Test the camshaft sensor and crankshaft sensor using a digital multimeter.
 You can verify their correct readings by using your vehicle’s manual.
 Readings of infinite or null voltage indicate an open or short.
 Replace the sensor as necessary.

 - If the code still doesn’t clear, take your vehicle to a professional for further diagnosis.
 A faulty PCM, though rare, can be the cause of the P0017 trouble code.
 Your mechanic will be able to tell you if this is the case.

 Common Mistakes To Avoid While Diagnosing The P0017 Code

 It is rare for a failed PCM to be the cause of the P0017 trouble code.
 If you suspect an electrical problem, make sure you thoroughly examine and test all the wiring in your engine.
 You should also carefully test the camshaft and crankshaft sensor.
 These are far more likely to be the root of the issue than a bigger electrical problem.

 Tips To Avoid P0017 In The Future

-One simple thing you can do to prevent the P0017 trouble code is make sure you always use the right oil for your engine.
-Oil that’s too thick can clog valves and passages, leading to engine problems.
+One simple thing you can do to prevent the P0017 trouble code is to make sure you always use the right oil for your engine.
+The oil that’s too thick can clog valves and passages, leading to engine problems.